What is Coreg CR?

 severe liver disease; or

-a serious heart condition such as heart block, "sick sinus syndrome," or slow heart rate (unless you have a pacemaker).
+a serious heart condition such as severe heart failure, heart block, "sick sinus syndrome," or slow heart rate (unless you have a pacemaker).

 angina (chest pain);